codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-exercises.md

 1. The definition of `GuessStarter` is in a file called *GuessStarter.java*, in the directory called *ch03*, in the repository for this book.
-See the example java code in the left pane.
-To compile and run the code, press the "Run"!
-{Run!}(sh .guides/bg.sh javac code/ch03/exercise.java java -cp code/ch03/ exercise )

 1. Compile and run this program.
-See the example java code in the left pane.
-To compile and run the code, press the "Run"!
-{Run!}(sh .guides/bg.sh javac code/ch03/exercise.java java -cp code/ch03/ exercise )

 1. Modify the program to prompt the user; then use a `Scanner` to read a line of user input.
 Compile and test the program.
-See the example java code in the left pane.
-To compile and run the code, press the "Run"!
-{Run!}(sh .guides/bg.sh javac code/ch03/exercise.java java -cp code/ch03/ exercise )

 1. Read the user input as an integer and display the result.
 Again, compile and test.
-See the example java code in the left pane.
-To compile and run the code, press the "Run"!
-{Run!}(sh .guides/bg.sh javac code/ch03/exercise.java java -cp code/ch03/ exercise )

 1. Compute and display the difference between the user's guess and the number that was generated.